 The directors are responsible for the other information.
-The other information comprises the information in the Group's annual report for the year ended 30 June 2017, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information in the Directors' Report (excluding the audited Remuneration Report section) for the year ended 30 June 2018, but does not include the financial report and the auditor's report thereon, which we obtained prior to the date of this auditor's report, and the Annual Report to Shareholders, which is expected to be made available to us after that date.